 In 1989, the MBCC was further tasked with approving projects under the North American Wetlands Conservation Act (NAWCA), which provides federal funds for partnerships to protect and manage wetlands and other habitats for migratory birds and to implement the North American Waterfowl Management Plan.
 To date, NAWCA has funded over 2,800 projects totaling $1.6 billion and 6,000+ partners have contributed another $3.3 billion in matching funds.

 The MBCC meets twice a year, generally in April and September.
-Since the inauguration of Donald Trump on January 20, 2017, the MBCC has met five times and its activities are summarized below, with an emphasis on direct impacts on popular birding locations:
+During the Trump Administration, the MBCC met eight times and its activities are summarized below, with an emphasis on impacts on popular birding locations:

-The MCCC convened on April 25, 2018, and approved $24.6 million in NAWCA grants to conserve more than 176,000 acres in 18 states.
+- The MCCC met on April 25, 2018, and approved grants totaling $24.6 million to conserve 176,000 acres in 18 states.
 It also approved $9.8 million from the MBCF to conserve 2,259 acres in two NWRs, including Turnbull NWR in Washington.

-On September 5, 2018, the MBCC approved $23.8 million in NAWCA grants to conserve almost 135,000 acres of habitat for waterfowl and other birds in 17 states.
-It also approved $13.1 million in MBCF funds to conserve 5,802 acres in six NWRs, including San Bernard NWR in Texas and Blackwater NWR in Maryland.
+- On September 5, 2018, the Commission approved $23.8 million in grants to preserve almost 135,000 acres of habitat for waterfowl and other birds in 17 states.
+It also approved $13.1 million in MBCF funds to conserve 5,802 acres in six NWRs, again including San Bernard NWR in Texas and Blackwater NWR in Maryland.

-Although the size of some individual projects approved by MBCC each year are dwarfed by major legislation such as the public lands bill, MBCC dutifully approves projects twice a year, each and every year.
-For example, at each of the above meetings, the MBCC approved millions of dollars of MBCF funds to acquire more than 2,000 acres for NWRs.
+Although the size of any individual project may be relatively modest, the MBCC dutifully approves projects twice a year, each and every year.
+For example, at all the meetings above, the MBCC approved millions of dollars of MBCF funds to acquire hundreds of acres for NWRs.
 And each meeting approved NAWCA grants to protect at least 90,000 acres.
 (For perspective, Santa Ana NWR in Texas is 2,087.50 acres, though it is a relatively small refuge.)

-And these acquisitions are not just any land: MBCC projects habitat that has been strategically-selected to benefit migratory birds, typically along the major North American flyways.
-Once the land is protected, it is habitat that is permanently saved for the benefit of birds and other wildlife.
+And the acquisitions are not just any land: these projects conserve habitat that has been strategically-selected to benefit migratory birds, typically along the major North American flyways.
+Moreover, once the land is protected, it is habitat that is permanently saved for the benefit of birds and other wildlife.

-Even during the Trump Administration, parts of the federal government are still working to preserve and protect habitat for birds, though those efforts may only slightly mitigate the lack of progress (or regression) on other environmental issues.
+Even during the Trump Administration, some program of the federal government still worked to preserve and protect habitat for birds.

 Photos: Green Jay at Laguna Astascosa NWR by U.S. Fish and Wildlife Service Headquarters; Geese at Edwin B. Forsythe NWR with Atlantic City in background by U.S. Fish and Wildlife Service Northeast Region.